-While that may be true occasionally, I think it is entirely unfair to make generalizations about people we see in line in walmart and extend that generalization to people we have never met.
-While programs like Angel Tree are amazing and allow families in need receive gifts in the holiday season, they are not specific to a persons need.
+While that may be true occasionally, I think it is entirely unfair to make generalizations about people we see in line in Walmart and extend that generalization to people we have never met.
+While programs like Angel Tree are amazing and allow families in need to receive gifts during the holiday season, they are not specific to a person’s needs.
 How are we to know what a child or family needs during a particular season?
-Sure we may think they will enjoy a lego set, a barbie or a bicycle for christmas, but what if we are wrong.
+Sure we may think they will enjoy a lego set, a barbie, or a bicycle for Christmas, but what if we are wrong.
 What if they really want to have a nice Christmas meal as a family and enjoy the luxuries of food that others around them are enjoying.
 What if they have different interests, need new tires for their car so they can get to work safely, or simply need to buy medicine for a child that is sick that week.

-It is easy to be self-richeous and offended when we think we have been slighted or our generosity has been taken advantage of.
+It is easy to be self-righteous and offended when we think we have been slighted or our generosity has been taken advantage of.

 Having said that, if we are really trying to be generous then the act of giving should be enough in and of itself.
 We saw a need and reacted to the need in love and generosity.
 That is all that God asks of us.
 He does not ask us to police what happens after we give, that is God’s part.
 We are simply supposed to act in love.

 The reason I am writing this is I feel like it is easy to forget how much words and ideas matter.
-Things like the paragraph above, posted and shared on the internet have an affect on how we as individuals think, our culture, communities and society.
-Promoting ideas like this is horribly damaging to the way people around us perceive need and react to it.
+Things like the paragraph above posted and shared on the internet have an effect on how we as individuals think, our culture, communities, and society.
+Promoting ideas like this is horribly damaging to the way people around us perceive needs and react to them.

 They move us from a generous, caring society to a suspicious, greedy, materialistic society, polarized around what we have or do not have.
 These ideas create divides and separate us into faceless groups rather than building bridges and understanding between people.